 If the community comes together to find another way to finance this capital project, for example through a property tax increase (which can be taken as a reduction on federal income returns), the $15 renewable water fee will be eliminated.

 A bond question taken to the voters to allow CPNMD to take on debt to pay for this project, which is ultimately paid for via increased property taxes, is the most efficient and economical way to finance the infrastructure needed.
-That’s because the increased property taxes can be taken as a deduction on federal income returns, whereas fees cannot.
+That’s because the levy is based on property value, whereas fees are the same for every resident no matter what a home is worth.
 The earliest CPNMD would pursue a bond election is May 2018.
 Moving forward with an election depends on the feedback we get from the community throughout our increased public engagement efforts.

 Unlike Denver and Aurora, the City of Castle Pines does not own any water rights.
 Therefore, the City has no access to ground or surface water to use or to sell.
 Given the complicated nature of water rights, which date back 100 years in Colorado, it would be cost-prohibitive for the City to attempt to acquire such rights now and build the infrastructure needed to deliver it to your home.